smartcontractkit/chainlink/feeds/README.md

 ## Production Deploy

-This repo is configured to automatically deploy to production when there is a new push to the `feeds-master` branch.
+This repo is configured to automatically deploy to production when there is a new push to the `master-feeds` branch.

 https://www.netlify.com/blog/2015/10/01/a-step-by-step-guide-middleman-on-netlify/#step-2-link-to-your-github